HAMEEMM/multimodal_medical_diagnosis/README.md

 - Integrate text and audio modalities for enhanced diagnostic accuracy
 - Evaluate performance across different model architectures and feature extraction techniques
 - Address challenges specific to medical data (terminology, imbalanced classes, limited data)

+## 🔬 Research Questions & Hypotheses

+This project addresses two primary research questions:

+**RQ1**: What is the effectiveness of the NLP algorithm in classifying patient symptoms from text data on the population level?

+- **H10**: Text analysis of patient symptoms results in insufficient precision and recall for provider decision support.
+- **H1a**: Text analysis of patient symptoms results in sufficient precision and recall for provider decision support.

+**RQ2**: How effective is NLP in classifying patient symptoms from audio data?

+- **H20**: Audio analysis of patient symptoms results in insufficient precision and recall for provider decision support.
+- **H2a**: Audio analysis of patient symptoms results in sufficient precision and recall for provider decision support.

+The implementation uses an F1 score threshold of 70% to determine "sufficient" performance for clinical utility.

 ## 📊 Research Phases